Drew-Killeen/Dewey-Hafta-Academy/README.md

 26. Create time limits for exams
 27. Integrate Quill for help pages
 28. Update exam.php so it automatically selects the user's previously selected answer
+29. Redesign the exam system so that it works better

 Completed
 ----